hvandermarel/GNSS-Perl-toolbox/utils/README.md

 - `gpsdircmp.pl` comparison of two directories with GNSS files in different formats
 - `ydrange.pl` generate a comma separated list of (files with) year-month-day information

-Most of the scripts depend on the `libgpstime.pm` Perl module for precessing the file templates and date/time conversion.
+Most of the scripts depend on the `libgpstime.pm` Perl module for processing the file templates and date/time conversion.
 The module must be installed in the same directory as the scripts.

-Other dependecies are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
-These module are very common and included by most Perl distributions.
+Other dependencies are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
+These module are included by most, if not all, Perl distributions.

 ## GNSS date and time conversion, templates and make files - `gpstime`